bcgov/sso-keycloak/benchmark/README.md

 - Run `make cleanup` to ensure old resources get deleted
 - Run `make run_job` to deploy a secret and a job that executes `entrypoint.sh` script in a pod

+## ADDITIONAL_CONFIG

+There are four runs we have done with the previous versions of keycloak.
+In order for runs to be comparable the same runs should be done on future versions.
+These are controlled by the `ADDITIONAL_CONFIG` env var.

+### Run 1

+ADDITIONAL_CONFIG := "--users-per-sec=34 --ramp-up=300 --users-per-realm=101 --measurement=1800 --clients-per-realm=101"

+### Run 2
+--users-per-sec=100 --ramp-up=300 --users-per-realm=5001 --measurement=1800 --clients-per-realm=301
+`

+### Run 3
+--users-per-sec=200 --ramp-up=300 --users-per-realm=9000 --measurement=1800 --clients-per-realm=301

+### Run 4
+This is a different scenerio, it is not an Auth Code flow like the other tests.
+The new environment vars are:

+SCENARIO := "keycloak.scenario.authentication.ClientSecret"
+ADDITIONAL_CONFIG := "--users-per-sec=500 --ramp-up=300 --users-per-realm=9995 --measurement=1800 --clients-per-realm=395"

 ## Reports

 - The html report will be generated under the `./results` directory if running locally without using `entrypoint.sh`
 - Running `entrypoint.sh` locally or in a pod would send the report via email to the email address set under `RECEPIENT` environment variable
-- Download the attachment from the email and use `base64 --decode` to decode the file
+- Download the attachment from the email and use `base64 --decode` to decode the file `base64 --decode results.tar.gz>decoded_results.tar.gz`
-- After the decode, you can extract the contents from the archive
+- After the decode, you can extract the contents from the archive and use the browser to preview them `file://<<PATH_TO_FILE>>/req_browser-to-log---<<TIMESTAMP>>.html`

 ## References